Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Conclusion

 This paper first establishes the second-order asymptotic formulas for the joint and sum tail probabilities of randomly weighted sums under the assumption that the primary rvs satisfy a commonly bivariate FGM distribution with second-order subexponential marginal tails and the random weights are arbitrarily dependent, but independent of the primary rvs.
 Based on these results, some asymptotic estimations for the joint and sum tail probabilities for stochastic discounted aggregate net losses of a bidimensional discrete-time risk model are further derived.

-In addition, as an initial attempt to explore the second-order asymptotic theory of randomly weighted sums with a second-order subexponential tail, our results can be extended to the various models for second-order asymptotics: continuous-time bidimensional risk models, multidimensional continuous-time or discrete-time risk models and a wide class of risk measure models, including, e.g., the Joint Expected Shortfall (JES) (\cite{ji2021tail}) and the Joint Marginal Expected Shortfall (JMES) (\cite{pu2024joint}).
+In addition, as an initial attempt to explore the second-order asymptotic theory of randomly weighted sums with a second-order subexponential tail, our results can be extended to various models for second-order asymptotics: continuous-time bidimensional risk models, multidimensional continuous-time or discrete-time risk models and a wide class of risk measure models, including, e.g., the Joint Expected Shortfall (JES) (\cite{ji2021tail}) and the Joint Marginal Expected Shortfall (JMES) (\cite{pu2024joint}).
+The generalized risk measures (GRM) framework proposed in \cite{fadina2024framework} is also of interest for further investigation.

 { \bf Acknowledgements} 0.1in\parskip=0mm